-- Scan clamp circuitry is active. - Loop closure is active. - All ac transmission, dc feed, and other supervision circuits, including ring trip, are shut down. - PPM is powered down. - Thermal shutdown is active. - Battery window comparator sense shutdown is on. - On-hook transmission is disabled. - Pin PT is positive with respect to PR, and VBAT1 is applied to tip/ring. - Switch break switches (SW1 and SW2) are closed, and ring access switches (SW3 and SW4) are open. - When the scan clamp circuitry is on, overhead voltage is fixed and not controlled by OVH.
-Also the current limit is not the normal current limit set at VPROG. - NSTAT represents the loop closure detector status.
+- Scan clamp circuitry is active. - Loop closure is active. - All ac transmission, dc feed, and other supervision circuits, including ring trip, are shut down. - PPM and test are powered down. - Thermal shutdown is active. - Battery window comparator sense shutdown is on. - On-hook transmission is disabled. - Pin PT is positive with respect to PR and VBAT1 is applied to tip/ring. - Switch break switches (SW1 and SW2) are closed; and ring access switches (SW3 and SW4) are open. - NSTAT represents the loop closure detector status.